loicdescotte/loicdescotte.github.io/_posts/2024-01-19-scala-zio-tips.md

  - Type classes
 ---

-To start this new year, let's see some ZIO tips snippets!
+To start this new year, let's see some Scala and ZIO tips snippets!

 ## How to cache queries with ZIO and ZQuery